-Part-time study is not usually available for international students, as their student visa requires full-time study (24 credit per semester).
-However, an application to reduce your study load may be granted in exceptional circumstances.
+Part-time study is not usually available for international students, as their student visa requires full-time study (24 credit points per semester).

 Many faculties offer postgraduate degrees that incorporate online units of study.
 This means you can access our world-class educational resources and teaching methods from anywhere in Australia.